schambig/holbertonschool-AirBnB_clone/README.md

 ```

 ## How to Test:
-Unittests for the CLI HolbertonBnB project are defined in the [tests](./tests)
+Unit tests for the CLI HolbertonBnB project are defined in the [tests](./tests)
 folder.
 To run the entire test suite simultaneously, execute the following
 command: